 Our elected leaders need to lower what patients pay out of pocket for prescription drugs, but there is a right and wrong way to do it.
-Unfortunately, Congress is expected to vote on Speaker Nancy Pelosi’s extreme proposal (H.R.
-3) that would allow the policies of foreign governments to dictate the standard of care for American patients.
-Importing foreign policies that lead to rationed care and restricted access to prescription medicines will devastate patients and the development of life-saving treatments.
-Speaker Pelosi’s drug pricing plan will:
+Unfortunately, the Trump administration is pursuing a regulatory scheme that would allow the policies of foreign governments to dictate the standard of care for American patients.
+The president’s plan is similar to an approach taken by Speaker Pelosi in her extreme, partisan drug pricing bill.
+Importing foreign policies – under an International Pricing Index – would lead to rationed care and restricted access to prescription medicines that will devastate patients and the development of life-saving treatments.
+Importing foreign price controls will ultimately:

 Restrict access to new medicines for patients in need.